ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Parachute Enable</strong></td>
    <td>

-Enables the automatic release of the :ref:`parachute <parachute>` (this does not immediately trigger the release).
+Enables the automatic release of the :ref:`parachute <common-parachute>` (this does not immediately trigger the release).

 .. raw:: html